taosdata/taosadapter/README.md

 * `u` user non-essential parameters
 * `p` password Optional parameter

+Note: There is currently not supported token authentication in InfluxDB only supports Basic authentication and query parameter authentication.
 ### OpenTSDB
 You can use any http client to access the RESTful interface address "http://<fqdn>:6041/<APIEndPoint>" to insert OpenTSDB compatible protocol data to TDengine.
 The end point is:
 ```